The chemical and pharmaceutical industries in Europe can do more for carbon neutrality.

-The chemical industries are beginning to detect sustainable practices and promote sustainable procedures.
+The chemical industries in Germany are beginning to detect sustainable practices and promote sustainable procedures.

-Together for Sustainability (TfS) is a joint initiative of chemical companies at a global level with a program to assess, audit and improve sustainability practices within industry supply chains.
+Together for Sustainability (TfS) is a joint initiative of chemical companies in Germany with a program to assess, audit and improve sustainability practices within industry supply chains.
 TfS aims to build the standard based on the sustainability performance of suppliers within supply chains, following predefined criteria that are then shared among its members.

 Industries in general are aware of the great problem of not being able to reduce greenhouse gas (GHG) emissions generated by their activities.
 Furthermore, a large part of the companies in the sector recognizes that up to 80% of their carbon footprint or environmental impact comes from sources that they do not directly control, including suppliers.

 We are talking about vehicle fleets, employee journeys from home to work and vice versa, business trips by plane, train, taxi, and the manufacturing processes themselves.

 Even more alarming is the lack of demand on suppliers (of raw materials, consumables, logistics subcontractors, etc.) to align with good sustainability practices and a first approach to the calculation of the environmental impact or carbon footprint of the products and services they supply to their customers.

 5-HT digital ecosystem companies in Germany can help TfS member chemical industries